 - Revising the COG methodology.
 Revises the data COGs must provide to HCD (which helps HCD compile the regional estimates), including additional information on overcrowding, vacancy rates, and cost burdened households in the COG as compared to a healthy housing market.
 Sets the vacancy rate for a healthy housing market at 5%, meaning that housing production should increase to a point that vacancy rates fall within that range; this in turn could help stabilize or drive down prices in high-cost areas. - Starting fresh.
 Prohibits a COG from using prior underproduction of housing, or stable population numbers, as justification for a determination or reduction in the city's or county's RHNA share. - Revising HCD methodology.
 Authorizes HCD's RHNA methodology to include existing households in the region's projected household numbers.
 This provision aims to ensure that existing unmet need is not overlooked. - Strengthening enforcement of RHNA statutory objectives.
-Requires the COG methodology to further the statutory RHNA objectives12, rather than to just be consistent with them.
+Requires the COG methodology to further the statutory RHNA objectives11, rather than to just be consistent with them.
 Requires HCD to determine whether the methodology furthers the statutory objectives, but allows a COG to keep its methodology, provided it makes written justification, in the face of an HCD finding to the contrary. - Increasing transparency for RHNA allocations.
 Requires a COG to publish on its website an explanation of how its RHNA methodology furthers the statutory objectives.
 Also requires a COG to post its draft RHNA allocation methodology on its website and to submit it to HCD for review and to post draft allocations on its website.
-Requires a locality, if it disagrees with its RHNA allocation, to submit a request for revision that
+Requires a locality, if it disagrees with its RHNA allocation, to submit a request for revision that includes a statement as to why the proposed allocation is not appropriate and why a revision is necessary to further the statutory objectives.

-12 Statute outlines the following objectives for RHNA plans: increasing the housing supply and the mix of housing types, tenure, and affordability; promoting infill development and socioeconomic equity, protection of environmental and agricultural resources, encouraging efficient development patterns, and achievement of the state's greenhouse gas reduction targets; promoting an improved intraregional relationship between jobs and housing; allocating a lower proportion of housing to an income category when a jurisdiction already has a disproportionately high share of households in that income category; and affirmatively furthering fair housing.
+11 Statute outlines the following objectives for RHNA plans: increasing the housing supply and the mix of housing types, tenure, and affordability; promoting infill development and socioeconomic equity, protection of environmental and agricultural resources, encouraging efficient development patterns, and achievement of the state's greenhouse gas reduction targets; promoting an improved intraregional relationship between jobs and housing; allocating a lower proportion of housing to an income category when a jurisdiction already has a disproportionately high share of households in that income category; and affirmatively furthering fair housing.